icgc-argo/argo-docs/docs/data-access/data-download.md

 ### Docker Distribution

-Pull the latest version of the Score-client Docker distribution:
+Pull the latest version of the score-client Docker distribution:

 ```
 docker pull overture/score